meowoodie/Spatio-Temporal-Point-Process-Simulator/README.md

 Spatio-Temporal Point Process Simulator
 ===

 Simple Python functions showing how to simulate Spatio-temporal point processes, and marked point processes (there is an example below that shows how to generate and plot a spatio-temporal hawkes point process).
-In general, there are two way to model the spatial-temporal events:
+In general, there are two ways to model the spatial-temporal events:

 - `STPPG`: The most general way is modeling the spatial-temporal points as a univariate point process where each single point consists of time and location coordinates (or even marks).
-- `MVPPG`: Another way is modeling the spatial-temporal points a multivariate point process, that we could view events occurred in different discrete locations as individual point processes, and use an influential matrix to depict the dependencies between different discrete locations.
+- `MVPPG`: Another way is modeling the spatial-temporal points as a multivariate point process that views events occurred in different discrete locations as individual point processes, and uses an influential matrix to depict the dependencies between different discrete locations.

 ### Usage